Pricing correct as of 1 June 2021.

 Calculating the value of a SIM-only plan is fairly simple.
 The primary thing I’m looking at is the price over 12-months.
 This means I can also cater for 6-month introductory offers and things like that.
 I’ll also include what you get for your money.
 This means you’ll have both the price and what you get for your money.
 Value is very subjective, so I think this is the fairest way to go.

-The three cheapest operators mentioned here all offer unlimited calls and texts within Ireland.
+The cheapest operators mentioned here all offer unlimited calls and texts within Ireland.
 A fair usage applies but it’s so generous you won’t need to worry about it.

-48 – Ireland’s Cheapest SIM-only Plan
+Virgin Media – Ireland’s Cheapest SIM-only Plan

 12-month price: €131.88